 Similar to blood parrot cichlids, Flowerhorn cichlids are hybrids that have been created by man.
 Since Flowerhorns are man-made, they are domesticated aquarium fish and are not found in the wild, unless they have been released by their owners.
 The Flowerhorn cichlid originated Asia by way of Thailand, Malaysia, and Taiwan but they have spread all over the world with the exception of Australia where they are banned.

 Origin and History of the Flowerhorn Cichlid

-In 1994, trimac cichlids and red devil cichlids were imported to Mayasia from Central America and the blood parrot cichlid was brought to Malaysia from Taiwan.
-These fish were bred together and the flowerhorn cichlid was created.
+In 1994, Trimac cichlids and red devil cichlids were imported to Malaysia from Central America and the blood parrot cichlid was brought to Malaysia from Taiwan.
+These fish were bred together and the Flowerhorn cichlid was created.

-The most amazing characteristic of the flowerhorn cichlid is its fluid and changing coloring and patterns that keep changing until the fish becomes a fully mature adult.
+The most amazing characteristic of the Flowerhorn cichlid is it’s changing coloring and patterns that keep changing until the fish becomes a fully mature adult.
 If you like a particular color or pattern of fish, you must not buy a juvenile or a fish that is not fully mature as these features of the fish are most likely going to change as it matures.
 And since the appearance of juveniles is rather uncertain, they are much cheaper than fully grown adult flowerhorns.

 Suitability for the Aquarium

 Flowerhorn cichlids are very hardy fish that are easy to care.
 They grow up to 12-16 inches (31-41 cm) in length and need a large tank with at least 55 gallons of water.
 If you plan on keeping other fish in the tank, then you will need a much larger tank.